For help with CarPlay, please see our CarPlay Guide.

-Since these two pins are next to each other but you don't want to visit them in order, disable "Optimize Waypoint Order" under the Route button and instead use the manual reorder controls (3 horizontal lines at the right of each location).
+Since these two pins are next to each other but you don't want to visit them in order, disable "Optimize Waypoint Order" under the Route button and instead drag the waypoint up/down in the list to reorder it.

 For a problem with route directions, such as not showing a faster route between two locations:

-Waypoint departure times can be set by tapping a waypoint in the list (on the "Leave at" tab), and these also use the time zone at that waypoint's location.
+Waypoint departure times can be set by tapping a waypoint in the list, then the "Leave at" tab, and these also use the time zone at that waypoint's location.
 For example, setting a "Leave at" time of 07:00 means you plan to depart from the waypoint at 07:00 local time.
 To make planning across time zones easier, the time in the route's departure time is also shown when setting the time for a single waypoint.